MetaDocencia/SitioWeb-NV/content/quehacemos/index.en.md

       items:
         - name: "Walter Sosa Escudero"
           role: "PhD in Economics, professor and researcher"
-          text: "Don’t miss this—They’re hyper-professional, and the work they do is excellent."
+          text: "Don’t miss this- They’re hyper-professional, and the work they do is excellent."
         - name: "Emmanuel Iarussi"
           role: "Scientist at CONICET and professor at UTDT, former Advisory Committee member"
           text: "The course was excellent.
-You gave me back the drive to teach — online education can be far more human than I ever imagined."
+You gave me back the drive to teach —online education can be far more human than I ever imagined."
         - name: "Marina Compagnucci"
           role: "Biologist and MetaDocencia contributor, with a key role in the design and adaptation of NASA Open Science content for Latin America."
           text: "Working with MetaDocencia means being part of a team that is attentive, warm, diverse, and committed to its mission and people.
 It’s no surprise that creative proposals emerge when dialogue feels natural and reassuring."